srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 ### Cipher Modes Selection

 What about the requirement for a client and server to negotiate either `chacha20-poly1305` cipher mode or any encrypt-then-mac variants (generic EtM) as only these modes are vulnerable to the attack?
-If you think the chances of this happenning are slim, you are about to be surprised.
+If you think the chances of this happening are slim, you are about to be surprised.

 Most recent OpenSSH versions offer `chacha20-poly1305` as the first cipher mode in the list of supported ciphers.
-The list of supported ciphers is sent by the client to the server during the SSH session negotiation.
+The client sends the list of supported ciphers to the server during the SSH session negotiation.
 The server then selects the first cipher mode from the list that is also supported by the server.
-So chances are very high that your client and server will end up using `chacha20-poly1305` cipher mode.
+So, chances are very high that your client and server will end up using `chacha20-poly1305` cipher mode.

 For example, here is a list of ciphers that client and server exchange during the SSH session negotiation between my SSH client (OpenSSH_9.0p1, LibreSSL 3.3.6) on MacOS 13.6.3 and OpenSSH server (OpenSSH_8.9p1 Ubuntu-3ubuntu0.6, OpenSSL 3.0.2 15 Mar 2022) on Ubuntu 22.04 LTS: